 Rule 1.6 obviously is not enforceable against a nonlawyer.
 However, a lawyer may be subject to discipline for disclosures of confidential information by a nonlawyer with whom the lawyer works.
 Therefore, a lawyer must take reasonable measures to ensure that support personnel protect confidential information.
 Reasonable measures may include devising policies and practices concerning confidential information, communicating these policies and practices to those with whom the lawyer works, and then enforcing these directives.
 Whether a lawyer’s efforts in this regard are reasonable turns on such factors as “the duties of the agent or other person, the extent to which disclosure would adversely affect the client, the extent of prior training and experience of the person, the existence of other assurances such as adequate supervision by senior employees, and the customs and reputation of independent contractors.”
 Restatement (Third) of the Law Governing Lawyers § 60 cmt. d (2000).

 Rule 1.6 does not establish an evidentiary privilege against disclosure of confidential information; rather, it establishes a broader ethical duty that is enforced primarily through the lawyer disciplinary system.
 Thus, a lawyer cannot use this rule as a basis for refusing to divulge confidential information when the lawyer otherwise would be compelled to do so by law or court order.
-See Model Rule of Prof’l Conduct R. 1.6 cmt.
-3. Articles 506 through 509 of the Louisiana Code of Evidence address the “lawyer-client” evidentiary privilege.
+See Model Rules of Pro.
+Conduct r.
+1.6 cmt.
+3 (Am.
+Bar Ass’n).
+Articles 506 through 509 of the Louisiana Code of Evidence address the “lawyer-client” evidentiary privilege.
 See La.
 Code Evid. arts.
-506-509; see also MCGovern v.
-Moore, No. 5:13-CV-1353, 2013 WL 5781315 (W.D.
+506-509; see also McGovern v.
+Moore, No. 5:13-CO-1353, 2013 WL 5781315 (W.D.
 La.
 Oct.
-25, 2013) (holding that, where attorney-client privilege does not apply, professional duty of confidentiality under Rule 1.6 cannot be used to suppress evidence).
+25, 2013) (holding that, where lawyer-client privilege does not apply, professional duty of confidentiality under Rule 1.6 cannot be used to suppress evidence).